 If you’ve never heard of a slab leak, join millions of American homeowners.

-They’re relatively uncommon but especially devastating.
-Your first experience with a slab leak may be to return to a flooded and ruined home.
-Yes, they can go from drip to deluge that fast, and they can be that catastrophic.
+They’re relatively uncommon but utterly devastating.
+Your introduction to slab leaks may be returning from a day at work to a flooded and ruined home.
+Yes, they can go from drip to deluge that fast and be catastrophic.

 What Is a Slab Leak?

 A slab leak is a “foundation leak.”
-It starts in the pipes in the foundation of your home, in or under the concrete “slab.”
+It starts in the pipes in your home’s foundation, in or under the concrete “slab.”

 This makes a slab leak especially difficult to detect and potentially expensive to repair.
 Newer plumbing techniques like cure-in-place and trenchless repair are cheaper than digging up your foundation, but if a leak has progressed too far, repiping may be the only option.